drichardson/UnrealEngineExamples/AudioUE5/README.md

 - Invoking MetaSound triggers from Blueprints
 - Changing Submix reverb when entering an area (not using Audio Volumes, which will be deprecated according to the UE5 release notes)
-- Audio Modulation plugin Control Bus and Control Bus Mix to mix sounds
+- Audio Modulation plugin Control Bus, Control Bus Mix, and Patch Parameters to mix sounds

 ## Panning Method